Police, Fire & Military Challenge Coins

 Custom Shapes Make Your Design Stand Out!
 Not all coins are the same due to their unique uses and design options.
 Custom shapes coins are unique as the logo included in their design.

 Traditionally, challenge coins have been used by the armed forces and now used by fire and police departments.
 Armed Forces have a tradition of awarding coins for things that were worthy of special recognition.
 Companies use them as morale boosters as well to commemorate special events.
 Traditional circular shapes and rectangular shapes have evolved with many companies into creating shapes that are unusual including bottle openers shaped designs.
 Bottle openers are especially helpful in the field when you need to open a soda or a beer.
+We also make custom dog tag coins that can include your logo.

 Three Easy Steps To Ordering